 When you are trying to communicate quickly and effectively, reducing these errors and standardizing the process is a good first step!

-So let's look at one of the most common systems of shorthand that was used to simplify important radio communications—Q codes and wire signals!
+So let’s look at one of the most common systems of shorthand that were used to simplify important radio communications—Q codes and wire signals!